 As of March 1, 2019, we are unable to accept donated materials on behalf of the Clearview Library District Friends and Foundation due to insufficient storage space.

 The Friends and Foundation’s storage facility at Tozer Elementary was removed to provide space for mobile classrooms.
-A suitable, cost-effective storage location has not been found, and, so, the Friends and Foundation made the decision to forgo future book sales, and, therefore, the collection of donated materials.
+A suitable, cost-effective storage location has not been found.
+For that reason, the Friends and Foundation made the decision to forgo future book sales, and, therefore, the collection of donated materials.

 The Windsor-Severance Library will still maintain the small shelf of books for sale in the entrance as items are removed from circulation.
 Magazines less than 2 years old can be placed in the entrance’s exchange bins.